Microsoft AutoRoute: History

 Microsoft AutoRoute was originally based on Automap, route planning software created by British software company NextBase Limited.
 NextBase was founded by five friends working from a house in Esher, England, before eventually moving to an industrial park in Staines.
 NextBase's first product was AutoRoute, which launched in 1988, and was eventually followed by AutoRoute Plus, MapBase, NextBase World Explorer, MapVision, Automap Road Atlas, Automap Streets and Automap Pro.

 AutoRoute

-As Microsoft states, AutoRoute is "customisable travel planning software that helps you get accurate directions, easily explore new areas and find the services you want and need along the way.
+As Microsoft states, AutoRoute was "customisable travel planning software that helps you get accurate directions, easily explore new areas and find the services you want and need along the way.
 You can create journey schedules, and drag and drop part of a route onto another section of road to create a detour.
 Points of interest are easy to browse and add to your journey.
 On or off-line, AutoRoute gives you detailed door to door directions and more than 5 million miles of navigable roads and motorways throughout Europe at your fingertips."
-The software covers 37 countries in Eastern and Western Europe.
+The software covered 37 countries in Eastern and Western Europe.